 Spiny burr grass prefers temperate sub-humid and semi-arid regions where it grows well on low-fertility, sandy, well drained soils.
-It establishes readily on disturbed sites in the 250-500 mm annual rainfall belt.
+It establishes readily on disturbed sites in the 250 to 500mm annual rainfall belt.
 The weed has some tolerance to frost and low temperatures.

 Spiny burr grass is well established in the dry farmlands of the Victorian and South Australian Mallee and in irrigated areas along the Murray River in both states.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Spiny burr grass and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Spiny burr grass and also the optimum time for treatment.